Current Pondy Pot

 This is the belief layer behind the ledger: why Pondy treats public money flows, public proof, and visible intentions as part of the same trust story.

-A Transparency Entry on What Pondy Is - April 11, 2026
+A plain-language entry on what Pondy is building - April 11, 2026

 Read the full recorded entry

-The frogs are the emissaries.
-Transparency is the weapon.
-Dignity is the foundation.
+The frogs are the messengers.
+Transparency is the method.
+Dignity is the standard.

 Pondy believes ordinary people deserve extraordinary effort.